lsst-dm/dmtn-021/index.rst

 5. Appendix
 ===========

 5.A.
-Appendix A. Technical considerations.
+Appendix I. Technical considerations.
 ------------------------------------------

 1. A complication arises in deriving the decorrelation kernel, in that